ubco-cmps/data530_course/about/course_schedule.md

 	- list some trade-offs of using cloud services versus building using in-house tools such as R and Python
 	- explain the role of Google Analytics and Google AdWords.
 Compare and contrast what these two services provide.

-7. Libraries, Documentation, and Help
+7. Debugging, Libraries, Documentation, and Help
+	- define: debugging
+	- list and explain the 4 key steps of debugging.
+	- list and identify three types of program errors: syntax errors, logic errors, and exceptions.
+	- be able to debug Python and R code.
 	- understand different resources and techniques for getting help in R and Python.
 	- read and apply standard documentation for R and Python.
 	- understand the importance of using libraries to improve code development efficiency and reliability.
 	- practice finding a library, reading its documentation, and applying its methods to solve a problem.

-8. Debugging
-	- define: debugging
-	- list and explain the 4 key steps of debugging.
-	- list and identify three types of program errors: syntax errors, logic errors, and exceptions.
-	- be able to debug Python and R code.